-Until the Reagan administration the FBI kept the ADL at arm's length, although they readily accepted ADL information in the same manner that they do from a wide range of informants.
+Until the Reagan administration the FBI kept the ADL at an arm's length, although they readily accepted ADL information in the same manner that they do from a wide range of informants.
 Under J. Edgar Hoover, the bureau was particularly reluctant to get into any kind of cooperating arrangement with the ADL.
-Hoover, for example, repeatedly declined offers to address ADL banquets, realizing that his presence would be a propaganda coup for an organization he didn't entirely trust.
+Hoover, for example, repeatedly declined offers to address ADL banquets, realizing that his presence would be a propaganda coup for an organization he and his agents didn't entirely trust.

-In a 4 January 1966 letter to Dore Schary, ADL national chairman, Hoover declined attendance at an ADL dinner for Supreme Court Justice Arthur J. Goldberg.
-A note is appended which reads:
+A letter dated January 4, 1966, to Dore Schary, national chairman of the ADL, in which Hoover declined attendance at an ADL dinner for Supreme Court Justice Arthur J. Goldberg, who had not yet resigned for various improprieties, a note is appended which reads:

 "NOTE: Mr. Schary is a Hollywood producer who is well known to the Bureau.
-He has never been investigated but Bufiles reflect that he has been a member or sponsor of, contributed to or was in other ways affiliated with a number of organizations cited as CP [Communist Party] front groups or which have been designated as subversive pursuant to EO [Executive Order] 10450."
+He has never been investigated but Bureau files reflect that he has been a member or sponsor of, contributed to or was in other ways affiliated with a number of organizations cited as CP [Communist Party] front groups or which have been desi rated as subversive pursuant to EO (Executive Order)10450."41

-The reason for distrust - aside from the extremist background of certain ADL leaders - was the sheer opportunism evident in ADL tactics to compromise the independence of the bureau, and also in the shoddy quality of some ADL investigative work on its enemies.
+The reason for this distrust - aside from the blatantly extremist background of certain ADL leaders - was the sheer opportunism evident in ADL tactics to compromise the independence of the bureau, and also in the shoddy quality of some ADL investigative work on its enemies, including blatant lies and misrepresentations.